Now, we’re going to build on that with the Habit of Eating Smart Carbohydrates.

 Carbohydrate intake recommendations can vary dramatically from person to person.

-It’s influenced by factors such as how much you weigh, level of physically activity, goals, preferences, medical conditions, as well as who is doing the recommendations.
+It’s influenced by factors such as how much you weigh, level of physical activity, goals, preferences, medical conditions, as well as who is doing the recommendations.

 In general, most people eat too many carbohydrates and too little vegetables, protein, and healthy fats.
 But that’s not to say carbohydrates are bad and that you need to cut them out completely.